AmbassadorGraveyard/ambassador-android-sdk/README.md

 The __AvailabilityCallback__ is an interface implementation passed in.
 Through this callback we will pass you a _WelcomeScreenDialog_ object for you to present and handle configuration changes with.

-The __Parameters__ is an object that defines the OnClickListeners for the buttons and links on the dialog.
+The __Parameters__ is an object that defines the OnClickListeners for the buttons and links on the dialog, and also defines the text and colors used.
+To use the name of the referrer anywhere in the text, use "**{{ name }}**".

 The following is an example implementation of using a welcome screen.